Is there Uber in Italy? A Guide to Rideshare Apps in Italy

 It can be frustrating traveling abroad and not being able to rely upon rideshare apps you are familiar with.
 When it comes to Italy, although Uber is not completely banned, it operates with restricted services in most areas, often not making it a viable ride sharing option.
 Luckily, Italy has its worthy share alternatives rideshare apps and transport options which this post will go through below.

 Based on my experience traveling across different cities and regions in Italy, below is a guide to Rideshare Alternatives to Uber in Italy.
-We will cover – what are the best alternatives to Uber in Italy, rideshare costs and other public transportation alternatives, to help you effectively plan your holiday commute across Italy!
+We will cover – 1) What are the best alternatives to Uber in Italy?
+2) Rideshare costs, and 3) Other public transportation alternatives, to help you effectively plan your holiday commute across Italy!

 Yes, there is Uber in Italy, but its availability and the type of services it offers are limited compared to other countries due to local regulations.
-As such, Uber operates with limited service in main cities like Rome, Milan, Florence and Naples
+As such, the Uber app operates with limited service in main cities like Rome, Milan, Florence and Naples.

 So what does this mean practically speaking? – Uber in Italy only offers Uber Black and Uber Lux, which are the more expensive premium services with professional, licensed drivers and higher-end cars.